-We have purposely designed the protocol with the ability to replace algorithms or expand the set of supported algorithms in a backward-compatible manner.
+XMTP is designed to be able to replace algorithms or expand the set of supported algorithms in a backward-compatible manner.

 Our initial choice of algorithms was driven by fairly pragmatic criteria.
-The algorithms we chose:
+For example, the algorithms we chose are:

-- are tried and true and in widespread use
+- Tried and true and in widespread use

-- are available in standard browser APIs, rather than third-party dependencies
+- Available in standard browser APIs, rather than third-party dependencies

 - EC Public/Private Keys (secp256k1)

-- ECDSA signatures and signing of public keys (ECDSA & EIP-191)
+- ECDSA signatures and signing of public keys (ECDSA and EIP-191)

 - Shared secret derivation (ECDH/X3DH)